Carrie (novel): Style and themes

-Carrie is a horror novel as well as an example of supernatural and gothic fiction.
+Carrie is a horror novel as well as an example of supernatural and Gothic fiction.
 It is in part an epistolary novel: the narrative is organized around a framing device consisting of multiple narrators, and a collection of reports and excerpts in approximate chronological order.
 It has been argued that this structure is used to indicate that no particular viewpoint, scientific or otherwise, can explain Carrie and the prom night event.

 Carrie deals with themes of ostracism, bullying, coming-of-age and the consequences of not conforming to societal norms.
 A driving force of the novel is Carrie's first period in the shower.
 Following the massacre, Sue is subject to the same exclusion as Carrie, despite her altruistic motives.
-John Kerrigan and Victoria Madden have both observed that throughout the novel, Carrie is often associated with the pig, which are considered "disgusting" animals.
+John Kerrigan and Victoria Madden have both observed that throughout the novel, Carrie is often associated with pigs, which are considered "disgusting" animals.

 Another theme is vengeance.
 Kerrigan considers Carrie to be an example of a revenge tragedy.
 Ray B. Browne argues that the novel serves as a "revenge fantasy", while novelist Charles L. Grant has stated that "[Stephen] King uses the evil/victim device for terror".
 Some scholars have argued that Carrie is a social commentary.
 Linda J. Holland-Toll has stated that "Carrie is about disaffirmation because society makes the human monster, cannot control the monster, yet still denies the possibility of actual monster existence while simultaneously defining humans as monsters".